University Of Pittsburgh School Of Medicine: A Promising Institute Focused On The Pursuit Of Change, For Good! | TheHigherEducationReview

 The University of Pittsburgh School of Medicine offers multiple graduate programs (courses of study) at both the PhD and MS levels.
 The college has 16 graduate programs (11 PhD and 5 MS programs).

 These programs train students in a variety of disciplines in biomedical science, and set them up for a wide range of careers.
-These graduate programs span a range of areas of biomedical research, such as biomedical informatics, computational
+These graduate programs span a range of areas of biomedical research, such as biomedical informatics, computational biology, cell biology, pathology, genetics, pharmacology, microbiology, immunology, systems biology, structural biology, neuroscience, and clinical and translational science.

-All the programs are open to international students.
-“Our programs provide an excellent foundation in biomedical research, introducing students to fundamental issues and experimental approaches in their field of study, and promoting and allowing them to make significant contributions.
-There is great intra- and inter-university collaboration, creating a rich ecosystem for research and innovation”, says Anantha Shekhar, MD, PhD, senior vice chancellor for the health sciences and John and Gertrude Petersen Dean, School of Medicine.
+All the programs are open to international students. "œOur programs provide an excellent foundation in biomedical research, introducing students to fundamental issues and experimental approaches in their field of study, and promoting and allowing them to make significant contributions.
+There is great intra- and inter-university collaboration, creating a rich ecosystem for research and innovation", says Anantha Shekhar, MD, PhD, senior vice chancellor for the health sciences and John and Gertrude Petersen Dean, School of Medicine.

 A Place of Promises for Indian students